 Well, I’ve done five, six America’s Cup campaigns.
 They are almost like doing a PhD.
 You get a chance to fully, fully immerse.
 So you get to work with a team where you basically cannot wait to wake up in the morning to go straight to work.
 Those are very intense experiences, but there are also others like the first composite Maxi.
 To be honest, I enjoy just about anything.
 I just love these boats.

 You mentioned the composites and other new technologies that are developed.
 Can you tell me a little bit more about how this changed the, the naval industry?

 Yes, I mean, it' interesting.
 I was just talking earlier with this guy called Brain Thompson, who's world record breaker on ocean crossings.
-And we were discussing about, when you look at my boat, which is 82 years old, you know that the designers of those days would do the same thing we are doing now if they had the same materials and technology back then.
+We were discussing about, when you look at my boat, which is 82 years old, you know that the designers of those days would do the same thing we are doing now if they had the same materials and technology back then.

-The materials and the understanding and the structural configurations really allowed us to make a difference in last 20 years.
+The materials, the understanding and the structural configurations really allowed us to make a difference in last 20 years.
 But with some of the inventions and the technology we now use, you can make things much lighter, and therefore you can do things that people would have loved to do, but were impossible before.

 Can this new technology be applied to the production boats, in what way?